ShahroodRC/WRO2025-FE-ShahroodRC/README.md

 - **Primary Power Source**: The robot is powered by the official **LEGO EV3 Rechargeable Battery Pack**, delivering a stable **10V** to the EV3 Intelligent Brick and all peripherals.
 - **Secondary Power Pack**: A custom 3-cell battery pack (approximately 11.1V, 1000 mAh) is integrated below the EV3 Brick and above the differential, dedicated exclusively to powering two additional components:
     - **Cooling Fan**: A small fan (drawing ~50 mA) is positioned in front of the Pixy Cam to prevent overheating during prolonged operation, maintaining optimal performance (temperature kept below 45°C in tests).
-    - **Front LEDs**: Two LEDs (total draw ~30 mA) are mounted at the front to enhance visibility in low-light conditions, improving Pixy Cam obstacle detection accuracy by approximately 15% in dim environments (500 lux or less).
+    - **Top-Mounted LEDs**: Two LEDs (total draw ~30 mA) are mounted on top of the robot on either side of the Pixy Camera (one on the left and one on the right) to enhance visibility and provide status feedback during operation.
+This elevated positioning improves visual feedback for team observers and judges without obstructing the front sensors.
     - This secondary power pack is isolated from the EV3 system to prevent interference, with wiring secured using insulated connectors and tested for stability under load.
 - **Internal Voltage Regulation**: The **EV3 Brick** handles internal voltage regulation and supplies power through four motor ports and four sensor ports.
 No external converters were required for standard LEGO components.
 - **Operational Stability**: During development and testing, voltage delivery remained stable (measured deviation < 0.2V) without signs of overheating — even under maximum motor and sensor load.
 The primary battery pack was tested for 5 minutes under full load (motors and sensors active), showing no performance degradation.